 Section 3.
 Compensatory Time to Deferred Compensation.

-An employee may choose to convert some or all of his/her compensatory time bank one time during each fiscal year at a time of their choosing using the employee self-service system so long as the total hours converted in a fiscal year do not exceed forty (40).
+An employee may choose to convert some or all of their compensatory time bank one time during each fiscal year at a time of their choosing using the employee self-service system so long as the total hours converted in a fiscal year do not exceed forty (40).

 Section 4.
 On-Call.

+An employee shall be in an on-call status if the employee's supervisor has instructed the employee, in writing, to remain available to work during an off-duty period.
 Employees who have been scheduled to be in an "on-call" status are not required to remain in a fixed location but are required to leave word where they can be reached.
 Employees in the on-call status who are called to work will use a state vehicle, or use their own vehicle and be reimbursed mileage for driving to and from their work station and their home.
-An employee shall be in an on-call status if the employee's supervisor has instructed the employee, in writing, to remain available to work during an off-duty period.

-An employee, who is instructed in writing to remain in an on-call status, shall be compensated for such time on the basis of \$45.00 for a twenty-four hour period or part thereof to a maximum of \$280.00 per week.
+An employee, who is instructed in writing to remain in an on-call status, shall be compensated for such time on the basis of forty-five dollars (\$45.00) for a twenty-four-hour period or part thereof to a maximum of two hundred eighty dollars (\$280.00) per week.

 Section 5.
 Call Back.

 Exempt employees who are called back to work after their normal work hours shall be paid at their regular hourly rate of pay or shall be given compensatory time off equal to the amount of time worked at the option of the employee.
 Non-exempt employees who are called back to work outside of their normal work hours shall be compensated at their normal rate of pay or appropriate overtime rate if the hours worked exceeded forty (40) as per Article 6, Section 2.
 The minimum amount of call back time shall be two (2) hours.
 Employees shall also receive round-trip mileage from their home to their work station.